evilncrazy/sodaburst/README.md

 Sodaburst
 =========

-Create lightweight named tuples in PHP.
-Essentially, named tuples are wrappers of associative arrays, allowing them to be used as objects.
+Create lightweight records (named tuples) in PHP.
+Essentially, records are wrappers of associative arrays, allowing them to be used as objects.
 Sodaburst provides an easy way to create simple, throwaway data structures.

 ```php